2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/google-recaptcha-v3/index.md

 ```

-**What happens here**
+### What happens here

-- The token is validated server-side using RecaptchaValidator
+- The token is validated server-side using the `RecaptchaValidator` service provided by the app extension.

-**The validator automatically:**
+- The validator automatically:

-- calls Google’s verification API
+  - Calls Google's reCAPTCHA verification API using the secret key configured in the app settings.
+  - Checks if the token is valid and not expired.

-- checks the configured score threshold
+  - Compares the returned score against the configured score threshold.

-- Requests below the threshold are rejected
+  - Requests with scores below the threshold are rejected with an error message.

+- If validation succeeds, the form data can be processed further (e.g., saving the message).
+- If validation fails, a `BadRequest` response is returned with the error details.

 ---

 ## History